Who is Merchants Credit Guide Co?

 Should I contact or pay Merchants Credit Guide Co?

-The best way to deal with a collection agency is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Merchants Credit Guide for millions of clients nationwide.
+The most effective way to deal with a collection agency is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Merchants Credit Guide on behalf of their clients.

 And they may be able to help you too.